Susan Greenhalgh

-Susan Greenhalgh is an American anthropologist specializing in the intersections of science, the state, governance, and society in contemporary China.
-She is John King and Wilma Cannon Fairbank Professor of Chinese Society Emerita at Harvard University and a scholar on the politics of reproduction, the obesity epidemic, and corporate science.
-Her research has examined China’s one-child policy to the role of Big Food obesity science and policy of human health.
-In 2016, She was named a Guggenheim Fellow and a Walter Channing Cabot Fellow at Harvard University.
-She is also the recipient of Joseph Levenson Book Prize.
+Susan Greenhalgh is an American anthropologist who works on the intersections of science, the state, governance, and society in contemporary China.
+She is John King and Wilma Cannon Fairbank Professor of Chinese Society Emerita at Harvard University and researches the politics of reproduction, the obesity epidemic, and corporate science.
+In 2016, she was named a Guggenheim Fellow and a Walter Channing Cabot Fellow at Harvard University.
+Her book Just One Child: Science and Policy in Deng’s China (2008) was awarded the Joseph Levenson Book Prize.

 Early life and education

-Greenhalgh earned her B.A. in psychology from Wellesley College in 1972.
-She received her M.A.
-(1976) and Ph.D.
-(1982) in sociocultural anthropology from Columbia University, where she also earned a certificate from the East Asian Institute of the School of International and Public Affairs.
+Greenhalgh earned her B.A. from Wellesley College and received her M.A. and Ph.D. from Columbia University, where she also earned a certificate in Chinese Studies.

 Career

-She was a postdoctoral fellow at the Chinese Studies Center, University of California, Berkeley, and subsequently worked at the Population Council in New York as a Berelson Fellow, staff associate, and senior research associate.
+She was a postdoctoral fellow at the Chinese Studies Center, University of California, Berkeley, and then worked at the Population Council in New York as a Berelson Fellow, staff associate, and senior research associate.
 She was a visiting scholar at Xi’an Jiaotong University (1988) and taught at Princeton University’s Woodrow Wilson School on separate occasions in 1993 and 1994.

-From 1994 to 2011, Greenhalgh was on the faculty of the University of California, Irvine, where she served as associate professor and later professor of anthropology.
+From 1994 to 2011, Greenhalgh was on the faculty of the University of California, Irvine, where she was associate professor and later professor of anthropology.
 She was faculty-in-residence for the University of California Washington, D.C. program.

 In 2011, she joined the Department of Anthropology at Harvard University, where she held the John King and Wilma Cannon Fairbank Professorship of Chinese Society.
 She became research professor in 2018 and professor emerita in 2023.
 She has also held visiting appointments at Academia Sinica in Taipei and at Tsinghua University in Beijing.